Generations Park at Boys Ranch Frequently Asked Questions

 Will this new facility require additional employees, maintenance, etc.?

 The final financial feasibility plan was presented to City Council in August 2019.
-The project includes larger facilities and increased usage will require additional employees and maintenance to manage the amenities.
+The project includes larger facilities and increased usage which will require additional employees and maintenance to manage the amenities.